firolightfog/Yolow/README.md

 ### SeqP5
 A tricky 4-step sequencer that returns one of the 5 input sources according to the knob selections.
 To advance the step you need a clock (see CLK).
 Red LEDs indicate the active step, yellow LEDs indicate the currently selected input.
 Setting any of the knobs to zero will randomly forward one of the input sources.
 See a VCV selection demo here: [demo/Demo_SeqP5.vcvs](demo/Demo_SeqP5.vcvs).

-### SeqP16
+### RouteSeq
-A tricky 4-step sequencer that returns one of the 16 channels of a polyphonic input (POLY IN).
-To advance the step a clock (see CLK) is needed.
-Red LEDs indicate the active step.
-Setting any of the knobs to zero will randomly select one of the input channels.
-(Recommended reading: [musical dice game](https://en.wikipedia.org/wiki/Musikalisches_Würfelspiel).)
+It is a versatile sequencer that can act as a switch.
+Without a polyphonic in you can dial eight notes (C-4 to D#5) and you can also set the the time spent there.
+Hence you can create an 8-steps pattern or a 128-steps pattern if you whish.
+It a polyphonic input is provided then the left knobs allow you to select one of the channels and the module will return that.
+In a nutshell... but you better give it a try instead of waiting for a proper operational manual.

 -----